LEARNAcademy/syllabus/cat-tinder/connecting/cat-form.md

-# Creating a new cat
+# Cat Tinder Creating Cats

 We already have a getCats call, now we need to make a new method to create a new cat when a user submits the form.